 To mitigate the above limitations of \textsc{TTRL}, we propose \underline{s}ubgroup-specific step-wise \underline{co}nfidence-weighted \underline{p}seudo-label \underline{e}stimation (\textsc{SCOPE}).
-First, \textsc{SCOPE} introduces step-wise confidence for pseudo label estimation to address the issue of potentially incorrect label estimation.
+First, \textsc{SCOPE} introduces step-wise confidence for pseudo-label estimation to address the issue of potentially incorrect label estimation.
 Figure~\ref{fig:intro} (Top) shows an example of eight responses where the vote counts for solution A$\sim$E are 1, 3, 1, 2, and 1, respectively.
-The majority voting strategy selects solution B due to the highest vote count, however, a step-wise confidence analysis reveals that the responses for B exhibit low confidence (i.e, high uncertainty).
-In contrast, the solution D demonstrates higher accumulated confidence and is the correct solution, though having less vote counts.
-Second, we design a subgroup-specific pseudo label estimation strategy to alleviate the issue of sparse rewards.
-Unlike \textsc{TTRL}, which assigns a uniform pseudo label to all sampled responses for reward calculation, our method partitions the responses into distinct subgroups, assigning a separate label to each subgroup, as shown in Figure~\ref{fig:intro} (Bottom).
+The majority voting strategy selects solution B, as it receives the highest number of votes.
+However, a step-wise confidence analysis reveals that solution B exhibit low confidence (i.e., high uncertainty).
+In contrast, solution D demonstrates higher accumulated confidence and is the correct solution, though having less vote counts.
+Second, we design a subgroup-specific pseudo-label estimation strategy to alleviate the issue of sparse rewards.
+Unlike \textsc{TTRL}, which assigns a uniform pseudo-label to all sampled responses for reward calculation, our method partitions the responses into distinct subgroups, assigning a separate label to each subgroup, as shown in Figure~\ref{fig:intro} (Bottom).
 Moreover, we employ Pareto optimization~\cite{pareto1964cours} to automatically select the optimal subgroup size during training.

 We validate our method on advanced LLMs, including LLaMA3.1~\citep{grattafiori2024llama}, Qwen2.5~\citep{yang2024qwen2}, and Qwen3~\citep{yang2025qwen3} with different parameter sizes.
 Empirical results demonstrate that \textsc{SCOPE} consistently outperforms baselines.
 In particular, applying \textsc{SCOPE} to Qwen3-8B yields an improvement on AIME 2024~\citep{li2024numinamath} of 10.48\%, with an average gain of 6.85\% across all benchmarks.